 Alumni Connect - 1st Annual Tailgate in the Courtyard

 CMLL hosted the 1st Annual "Tailgate in the Courtyard" in the Foreign Languages courtyard and lower floor lobby on October 18 during Texas Tech's Homecoming during which faculty and alumni had the opportunity to reconnect.
 CMLL aims to keep contact with its alumni and encourage networking.
-A portion of the proceeds from the event in the amount of $1705 benefitted the new Lorum Stratton Study Abroad Scholarship Endowment.
-For more details on the scholarship endowment click here; for contribution statistics click here.
+A portion of the proceeds from the event in the amount of $1705 benefited the new Lorum Stratton Study Abroad Scholarship Endowment.
 Guns up to CMLL Alumni!
 We hope to you at the next Alumni Connect.
 Please let us know what you are doing!

 Dr. Joe H. Alcorta, PhD Spanish, 1980

 I have been teaching Spanish at Hardin-Simmons University, Abilene, Texas for 44 years.
 I have several self- published books to help the following professions:

 - Essential Spanish for Bankers

 - Essential Spanish to Share Your Faith